sntioudis/papreca/documentation/commands.md

 \subsection Edistributions_description Description

 Generates a file named distributions.log every N steps, in the current directory of the %PAPRECA run.
 The first column of the distributions lists the height (in length units as in LAMMPS).
-The remaining columns list the number of atoms of each type (in each height-bin).
+The remaining columns list the number of atoms of each type (in each height bin).

-For more information regarding the x-y bins and the domain segmentation please refer to \ref height_calculation.
+For more information regarding the x-y bins and the domain segmentation, please refer to \ref height_calculation.

 \subsection Edistributions_default Default